97jota/cherish/README.md

 # crDroid-builds
 Unofficial crDroid builds

-Thanks to @EndCredits, @RobertGarciaa, @ArianK16a and all the LineageOS and crDroid team <3
+Thanks to @EndCredits, @RobertGarciaa (AlpsYogurt), @ArianK16a and all the LineageOS and crDroid team <3